On-premise deployment guide

 ARTEMIS_OPENAI_EMBEDDING_URL=<url value>

-), you can specify a custom internal CA certificate to verify SSL connections.
+When using OpenAI behind a proxy with SSL verification enabled (ARTEMIS_OPENAI_NO_SSL_VERIFY=false), you can specify a custom internal CA certificate to verify SSL connections.

 To do this: